-- Consider the distribution of symptoms: CTS primarily affects the wrist and hand, while TOS symptoms can involve the neck, shoulder, and upper chest in addition to the arms and hands.
+- Consider the distribution of symptoms: Whereas TOS symptoms can also affect the neck, shoulder, and upper chest in addition to the arms and hands, CTS typically affects the wrist and hand.

-- Consult a healthcare professional: If you are experiencing symptoms in your upper extremities, it’s important to seek medical evaluation and diagnosis from a healthcare provider who can perform the necessary tests and examinations to determine the underlying cause and recommend appropriate treatment options.
+- Consult a healthcare professional: It’s important to get a medical assessment and diagnosis from a healthcare professional if you are suffering symptoms in your upper extremities.
+This professional can conduct the required tests and examinations to identify the underlying cause of your symptoms and suggest suitable treatment options.

 ALL THE BEST!